-What Is Dot Plot?
+What is Dot Plot?

 Now let's see the number of newborn babies who got a vaccine in each colony.
-Colony A has a total of 7 dots, which means that seven babies were vaccinated.
+Colony A has a total of 7 dots, which means that seven babies have been vaccinated.
 Similarly, colony B has three babies, colony C has five babies, and colony D has one baby who has been vaccinated.
 The other way to represent it through a dot plot is given below:

-What Are the Types of Dot Plot?
+Types of Dot Plot

 Wilkinson Dot Plot